transferzero/transferzero-sdk-dotnet/docs/RecipientsApi.md

 <a name="proofofpayments"></a>
 # **ProofOfPayments**
-> ProofOfPaymentListResponse ProofOfPayments (Guid recipientID)
+> ProofOfPaymentListResponse ProofOfPayments (Guid? recipientID)

 Returns list of proof of payments